For daily wit & wisdom, sign up for the Almanac newsletter.

 When is the Next Black Moon?

-Yes, it’s all about scheduling, folks!
+Yes, it’s all about that timing!

 What Will You See During a Black Moon?

-Uh, not much.
+This is the unfortunate part about Black Moons: you won’t see much.
 Like all new moons, it’ll cross the sky with the Sun during the day.
 Humans can’t see the new Moon in the Sun’s glare.

 During the new Moon phase, the Moon is not illuminated by the Sun and seems to disappear from the night sky.
 A new Moon is practically invisible to the naked eye, so there’s nothing to see during a so-called Black Moon.